-Massaged kale served simply with cucumbers, carrots, and a luscious dressing of avocado and tahini is an incredible treat.
-While the dressing given in this recipe is ideal for this kale and cucumber salad and other kinds of kale salads, it’s also great on most any kind of green salad.
+This easy kale and cucumber salad is dressed in a luscious dressing of avocado and tahini.
+While this dressing is ideal for this and other kinds of kale salads, it’s great on most any kind of green salad.
 You can also use it as a sauce for any kind of hardy greens that are simply sautéed with garlic and a little olive oil to dress them up.

 If you’ve never massaged kale, there’s not a whole lot to it, but it you’d like some extra tips, see How to Massage Kale (and a few delicious kale salad ideas).